 Focus On The Fundamentals To Expand Your Online Reach

 Search Engines have an agenda.
 Their customer is the person entering words into the search bar.
-They want their customer to find the information that best fits their search.
+They want their customers to find the information which best fits their search.
 When this happens, that customer will use that search engine again, and again.
 And when that happens, advertising revenue for that search engine increases.
-When you understand their strategy, it’s now up to you to leverage that to expand your online reach.
+When you understand this strategy, you’ll see how important it is to honor the rules – it’s to your advantage.

 1. Update Your Website

-Search engines are looking for websites that create new information – new content.
-They want activity and engagement.
-This activity implies your business is actively engaged in new ideas, opinions, concepts, services, products, relationships, controversy.
+Search engines prioritize websites where new content and information has been added.
+They want to see activity and engagement.
+This sends a signal to them that you’re invested in providing valuable online information – new ideas, opinions, concepts, services, products, relationships, controversy.
 Your business must regularly share new and improved information.

-Keywords are the 3-5 word phrases your future client enters in the search bar.
-Keywords must be all throughout your website so the search engine finds a match.
+Keywords are the 3-5 word phrases your visitors enter into the search bar.
+Keywords must be used throughout your website so the search engine finds a match.
 Not sure what your keywords are?
 Here are a couple of resources to help you get started: Hubspot is an amazing provider of great information to help increase your online reach.
 In my business, we use a lot of tools.
 These vendors also produce great content.
 One of the best is SEMRUSH and this article on Keywords.

-2. Phone Number and Address Above The Fold And The Same Everywhere
+2. Phone Number and Address Above The Fold And In the Same

-Search engines want to easily find and then store your business information.
-The easier it is to find, the better.
-They want to ensure they are representing the right information for the right business.
+Search engines want to easily find and store your business information.
+The easier it is for them to find it, the better.
+They want to get it right.
 That’s why it’s important to use the exact same spelling of your business throughout your website.
 If you have multiple business phone numbers or email addresses, pick one and use it everywhere on your website.

 3. Use Real and Interesting Images

-Leverage how we connect to images to your advantage.
+Leverage how you connect to your visitors with images.
 Communicate your message more effectively with photographs and infographics that align and enhance your words.
 How many times have you seen the same stock photo used on multiple websites?
 Been there – done that.

 4. Mobile Ready and Have a Sitemap

-If you haven’t updated your website design in years (and years), it is probably not what we call mobile-ready.
-That means the website and its content cannot be effectively presented on a tablet or smartphone.
-Since mobile use has exceeded desktop use this year, your website must be readable on a desktop and mobile device.
-One of the features of the website grader tool is to tell you if your website is mobile ready.
+If you haven’t updated your website design in years, it’s probably not mobile-ready.
+That means the website and its content will not be effectively presented on a tablet or smartphone.
+Since mobile use has exceeded desktop use, your website must be readable on a desktop, laptop, tablet and mobile device.
+One of the features of the website grader tool is to tell you if your website is mobile-ready.
 Check it out for an answer.

 LinkedIn and search engines are a mutual admiration society.
 When someone types a person’s name in the search bar, it’s likely they have a LinkedIn profile.
 The search engine displays this link to the customer.
 The search engine is happy because they have a happy search engine customer.